arunkmaar/arunkmaar.github.io/_pages/about.md

 <p style='text-align: justify;'> Our work typically involves observing certain phenomena and replicating them through desktop-scale lab experiments.
 Based on these experiments and observations, we develop mechanics-based models and implement them numerically to generate predictions.
 We then compare these predictions with experimental results to refine and validate our models.</p>

 <p style='text-align: justify;'> Previously, I was a <a href='https://postdoc2.eurotech-universities.eu/projects/arun-kumar/'>Marie Skłodowska-Curie Actions (Europostdoc2) postdoctoral fellow</a> in Prof. Basile Audoly's group at École Polytechnique, Paris.
-Recently, I had a short stint as a research engineer at INRIA, Grenoble. </p>

-<p style='text-align: justify;'>I received my Ph.D. from the Mechanics and Computation Lab at the Indian Institute of Science, Bangalore. </p>
+Recently, I had a short stint as a research engineer at INRIA, Grenoble.
+I received my Ph.D. from the Mechanics and Computation Lab at the Indian Institute of Science, Bangalore. </p>

 <p style='text-align: justify;'> When free, I like to run, hike, dance, and travel.</p>